- Part Time/Full Time Jobs

-Internships are essential to developing real word experiences outside the classroom.
-Valuable skills such as multi--tasking, prioritizing, effective communication, and problem-solving are essential to student professional development.
+Internships are essential to developing real work experiences outside the classroom.
+Valuable skills such as multi-tasking, prioritizing, effective communication, and problem-solving are essential to student professional development.

 - Handshake : One-stop access to hundreds of jobs and internships being promoted exclusively with current UC Merced students and alumni.

 - Internships.com : Extensive listings of internships from 7,000 companies, with additional tools to help you clarify your internship goals and fine-tune your internship search